Explore the Iranian capital via the world's least expensive subway

-Tip: If you are a cyclist heading to Tehran, the good news is the city’s metro is open to you with your bike!
-You can take your folding bike (90x60x30cm) with you on all carriages every day of the week except rush hours: 6:30 to 9:30 AM and 4 to 7 PM.
+Tip: If you are a cyclist heading to Tehran, the good news is the city’s metro is open to you and your bike!
+You can take your folding bike (90x60x30cm) with you on all carriages every day of the week except during rush hours: 6:30 to 9:30 AM and 4 to 7 PM.
 If you have an ordinary (non-folding) bike, you can use metro on Fridays and public holidays.
 Just note that such bikes are only allowed in carriages marked with the illustration of a bicycle on their windows.

 You are not allowed to ride your bike inside and outside cars and within metro premises.
 Just control your bike not to bother others.
 It is something like when you go around with your dog, you must harness it not to bite or frighten others!!

 Tip: If you are a budget traveler or willing to mingle with locals just from the beginning, another good news is that Imam Khomeini International Airport is connected to Tehran’s metro network.

 Tip: There are dozens of male and female hawkers inside metro cars!
 In Moscow, you can see hawkers and street vendors forming a corridor at the entrance of the main metro stations, but in Tehran it differs!
 Hawkers are allowed to enter the cars to promote their poor-quality items mainly accessories of mobile phones, toothpaste and tooth brush, cookies, socks and many more.
 In the women-only cars, you will see female hawkers, young and old.
 Meanwhile, there are many signs advising passengers not to buy from them, helping the management to reduce this annoyance especially during rush hours.